 The Sea Cargo Charter Association is governed by a set of Governance Rules which provide guidance to existing and prospective Signatories on the processes for the management, administration and development of the Sea Cargo Charter.

-The Steering Committee coordinates the Association and Sea Cargo Charter on behalf of its members; it consists of ten to fifteen members and is appointed by a vote of the Signatories as members of the Association
+The Steering Committee coordinates the Association and Sea Cargo Charter on behalf of its members.
+The 14 members of the Steering Committee (as of May 2023) are:

 The Governance Rules detail the scope of the roles of the Steering Committee and Chair and how representatives are nominated and appointed.

-A secretariat maintains the day-to-day functions of the Association, and is the first point of contact for existing and prospective Signatories.
+Secretariat maintains the day-to-day functions of the Association and is the first point of contact for existing and prospective Signatories.
 The Secretariat is provided by the Global Maritime Forum through a service agreement.

-The technical expertise needed for the Principles to remain updated and accurate is provided by Smart Freight Centre and UMAS and may include other organizations in the future as and when needed.
+The technical expertise needed for the Principles to remain updated and accurate is provided by Smart Freight Centre and UMAS and may include other organisations in the future as and when needed.